Broxmouth: Cemetery

 When a machine trench was being cut across the northernmost ditch of the hillfort eight single inhumation graves and one double burial were discovered.
-A wide area was subsequently excavated around the burials, and it seems unlikely that cemetery extended further than was excavated.
-That being said, the truncation of certain graves, (particularly Graves B and C) suggest that there may have originally been more graves that were entirely destroyed by plouging in the medieval period.
-Despite the small sample size, the demographics of the cemetery generally reflect to what would be expected of a small burial ground; men and women of various ages.
-The absence of young children is not unusual for cemeteries such as the one at Broxmouth.
+A wide area was subsequently excavated around the burials, and it seems unlikely that the cemetery extended further than was excavated.
+That being said, the truncation of certain graves, particularly Graves B and C, suggest that there may have originally been more graves that were entirely destroyed by ploughing in the medieval period.
+Despite the small sample size, the demographics of the cemetery generally reflect what would be expected of a small burial ground.
+The burials consist of men and women of various ages, and the absence of young children is not unusual for cemeteries such as the one at Broxmouth.
 All but one of the graves contain the remains of a single individual, and the only double inhumation contains the remains of a young adult and an older child.

 Care and effort went into construction of graves, which utilised stone that may have been sourced from decaying ramparts and/or the remains of the late Neolithic monument that the cemetery was centered on.
 The graves tend to be oval or sub-rectangular, and where the truncation was least extensive they were up to .7 metres in depth.
-Most of the walls of the graves were lined thin slabs of stone, though the bases were unlined.
+Most of the walls of the graves were lined with thin slabs of stone, though the bases were unlined.
 Some of the graves were also covered with stone slabs, and in several cases these capstones would not have spanned the entire width of the grave.
-This indicated that they were possibly laid on top of backfilled grave, though indications of ridging on the cover slabs from Grave G suggest the slabs may have been supported by a wooden framework that no longer survives.
+This indicated that they were possibly laid on top of a backfilled grave, though indications of ridging on the cover slabs from Grave G suggest the slabs may have been supported by a wooden framework that no longer survives.
 One of the capstones and side slabs of Grave J, which houses a young male, were "decorated with an arc of pecked hollows enhancing the natural limpet scars which are visible across the surface of the stone."
 The stone caps may have been visible in some of the graves given their elaborate construction and lack of intercutting.
-The absence of grave goods in any of the graves, large monuments, or variation in graves and burials suggest that a relatively egalitarian approach was taken to burial.
+The absence of grave goods, large monuments, or significant variation in graves and burials suggest that a relatively egalitarian approach was taken to burial.